 A good way to develop a connection with the parents is by getting them to talk about their child.
 Ask them questions or mention the child's positive attributes.
 This interaction will establish common ground.
 You may have the answers already, but asking the parents acknowledges that they have a lot of insight into their child.
-Asking questions and sharing information with the biological family can strengthen your relationship with them.
+Asking questions about the child, their preferences, routine, accomplishments, and sharing information with the biological family can strengthen your relationship with them.